Migrating to Veda 2.0

 This is an incomplete list of things to keep in mind, or do, when migrating VEDA_FE models to Veda2.0

-- First time you import a new model folder, you may need resolve two types of issues that were working OK with old veda:
+- First time you import a new model folder, you may need resolve three types of issues that were working OK with old veda:

 - Multiple Veda tables in the same Excel range